What to stream this week: Jason Momoa roaming, Green Day rocking and 'Fast X' exploding - Sentinel Colorado

 NEW SHOWS TO STREAM

 — Momoa gets a second entry this week as the host of a new travel docuseries for Max called “On the Roam.”
 Cameras follow the actor as he travels across the U.S. in search of creative artisans who inspire him including a Hollywood prop maker, a photographer, and motorbike builder.
 Momoa says he’s “a roamer” by nature so the show is an accurate picture into his world.
-It premieres Thursday on Max.
+It’s now on Max.

 — Alicia Rancilio